-Note: Donation forms have an optional tip that are used to cover Pledgeling Technologies' costs in providing this free service to OnZoom Hosts and participants.
+Note: Donation forms have an optional tip that is used to cover Pledgeling Technologies' costs in providing this free service to OnZoom Hosts and participants.
 The tip is optional to all donors and can be adjusted, including to $0.00.
 If participants do not provide a tip, Pledgeling Technologies does not receive any funds.
 The tip is displayed to donors prior to approving the payment.
 Tips are in addition to the donation amount, so they do not affect the amount reaching the charitable organization.
-Because tips flow immediately to a for-profit service provider, under IRS rules they are not tax deductible to the donor.
+Because tips flow immediately to a for-profit service provider, under IRS rules they are not tax-deductible to the donor.

 How do I know my donation was received by the nonprofit?